sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 -	Highly maintainable - It is following the separation of concern.
 -	Highly Testable - Apps built using this approach, especially the core domain model and its business rules, are extremely testable.

-So now got an understanding of the clean architecture.
+So now got an understanding of clean architecture.
 Before starting the sample API let us briefly review the Dapper.

 ## Dapper explained:
--	Dapper is a simple Object Mapper or a Micro-ORM and is responsible for mapping between database and programming language.
+-	Dapper is a simple Object Mapper or a Micro-ORM responsible for mapping between database and programming language.
--	Dapper was created by the Stack Overflow team to address their issues and open source it.
+-	Dapper was created by the Stack Overflow team to address their issues and open-source it.
 Dapper used at Stack Overflow itself showcases its strength.
 -	It drastically reduces the database access code and focuses on getting database tasks done instead of being full-on ORM.
 -	It can be integrated with any database such as SQL Server, Oracle, SQLite, MySQL, PostgreSQL, etc.
 -	If DB is already designed, then using Dapper is an optimal and efficient option.
 -	Performance: Dapper is faster at querying data compared to the performance of the Entity Framework.
-This is because Dapper works directly with the RAW SQL and hence the time delay is quite less.
+This is because Dapper works directly with the RAW SQL and hence the time delay is relatively less.

 Along with Dapper in this article, we will use Repository Pattern and Unit of Work and show you how Dapper can be used in an ASP.NET 6.0 API following Repository Pattern and Unit of Work.